-Environmental sustainability is not just about being earth-friendly, but also about understanding the effects our lifestyle choices have on people and ecosystems around the world, and upon the future security of life on Earth.
-Mercyhurst University is deeply committed to not only engaging our entire community in advancing a more environmentally responsible campus, but also in creating experiential learning opportunities and other meaningful connections on issues of sustainability throughout northwest Pennsylvania.
+Sustainability is not just about being eco-friendly, but also about understanding the effects our lifestyle choices have on people and ecosystems around the world.
+While many global systems must be changed to accommodate a greener lifestyle, there are ways we can better ourselves through individual choices.
+Mercyhurst University is deeply committed to engaging our entire community in advancing a more environmentally responsible campus, giving students opportunities to lessen their impact on the planet without sacrificing needed comforts.
+Sustainable living can become a habit to take with you as you grow and to share with family and friends.
 As you get ready for your first year of college, we invite you to join this mission-driven effort to address global environmental concerns through your own actions.